 Know what you’re looking for

 When you shop for yarn in a brick and mortar shop, there are some things you keep in mind as you look.
 Whether it’s for a specific project or just because you like the yarn, we yarn addicts tend to have criteria.
-Some of the things I look for at yarn stores is the color, the feel, and the material of the yarn.
+Some of the things I look for at yarn stores are the color, the feel, and the material of the yarn.
 I also check the weight of the yarn if it’s a specific project, and of course, the price.
 When you buy yarn online, you can’t feel it, but you can still take the other factors into consideration.
 You just have to know where to look.

 Although it’s fun to just browse, be sure to have some kind of plan in mind to help you narrow down all the options.